Office of Special Education and Rehabilitative Services, Department of Education.

-(2) Use a conceptual framework to develop project plans and activities, describing any underlying concepts, assumptions, expectations, beliefs, or theories, as well as the presumed relationships or linkages among these variables, and any empirical support for this framework.
+(2) Use a conceptual framework to develop project plans and activities, describing any underlying concepts, assumptions, expectations, beliefs, or theories, as well as the presumed relationships or linkages among these Start Printed Page 35125variables, and any empirical support for this framework.

 (3) Be based on current research and make use of evidence-based practices.
 To meet this requirement, the applicant must describe—